dereklarmstrong/dereklarmstrong/README.md

 I'm currently working on Software Development using AWS, Azure and GCP Cloud based services.
 Focusing on DevOps CI/CD methodology for Scalable Cloud Deployments.

+If you would like to know more check out my [Personal Website](https://derek.orcafam.com)

 ![Docmeir's GitHub stats](https://github-readme-stats.vercel.app/api?username=docmeir&show_icons=true&theme=radical)

 <!--